Discrete and concrete objects

 Relation to the initial topos

-For any category with a terminal object , the terminal object of the Freyd cover is connected and projective, i.e., the representable preserves any colimits that exist.
+For any category with a terminal object , the terminal object of the Freyd cover is small-projective, i.e., the representable preserves any colimits that exist.

 To check that preserves limits, it suffices to check that the composite